 Create content for busy professionals that don’t have the time or the skill to write themselves.
 If you don’t mind not attaching your name to your writing, ghostwriting is a great way to earn money with little to no startup costs attached.

-Everyone needs one, but few people are skilled at or enjoy writing their own resumes.
+Everyone needs a resume, but few people are skilled at or enjoy writing their own.
 If you’ve got writing experience and are looking to launch a startup with no setup costs, creating a resume-writing service could be the path for you.

 If you enjoy helping others achieve their goals and are a people person, this startup idea could be fulfilling for yourself and for your clientele.
 Start by creating your own YouTube channel and consider breaking into wellness, business, or life coaching.

 23. Start Flipping Websites

 Buy an existing website, make improvements on it, and sell it for a profit.
 You’ll need to understand the market well and have some web development skills, but this can easily be a profitable pursuit.

 24. Become a Web Developer

 The need for custom websites isn’t ever going away, and if you know your way around WordPress or know a programming language or two, you can start a profitable website development startup.

 If you’re deeply knowledgeable or passionate about a subject matter, consider getting into podcast production or hosting.
 The number of people that listen to podcasts has increased by 20 million in 2019, and it’s an easy way to connect to an audience.

 Influencer marketing is projected to be a $10 billion industry by 2020.
 Once you find a niche and build a personal brand, amassing a large following on Instagram or YouTube can lead to a solid source of income through influencer marketing.